fastlane/itc-api-docs/README.md

 ###### The unofficial documentation of the iTunes Connect JSON API

+[fastlane](https://github.com/KrauseFx/fastlane) and some of the fastlane tools make use of the iTunes Connect API.
+Using this git repository it's easy to keep the documentation up to date.

 # Introduction

 This document describes the iTunes Connect JSON API and how to use it.
 The API is used by the [AngularJS](https://angularjs.org/) based iTunes Connect front-end to update app metadata.
 It is public once you have a valid session.